ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/no-js-tracker/No-JS-tracker-setup.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [**Step 2: setup a Tracker**](Setting-up-a-Tracker) > [**No-JS tracker**](No-JS-tracker-setup)

-The No-JS tracker (pixel tracker) enables you to track page views of HTML pages where it is not possible to insert standard Snowplow Javascript tracking tags: for example HTML emails or pages hosted with 3rd party service providers.
+The No-JS tracker (pixel tracker) enables you to track page views of HTML pages where it is not possible to insert standard Snowplow JavaScript tracking tags: for example HTML emails or pages hosted with 3rd party service providers.

 The tracker is effectively a wizard that generates an HTML tracking tag based on parameters that you pass into it via a webform.
 The sourcecode for the wizard is [available on the Github repo] [no-js-tracker-repo].
 A hosted version of the wizard is available on the [Snowplow Analytics website] [no-js-wizard].